How to Add Persistent Storage to Flowise AI Agents

 - Best for: Active workflows, human review, RAG.

-- Pros: Free 50GB per agent, built-in RAG, shareable links, visual interface.
+/current/REST routes, a Custom Tool, or the Fastio MCP server when Flowise can attach it. - Pros: Built-in RAG (Ripley), shareable Send/Receive/Exchange links, a visual workspace for humans.
 Consider how this fits into your broader workflow and what matters most for your team.
 The right choice depends on your specific requirements: file types, team size, security needs, and how you collaborate with external partners.
-Testing with a free account is the fast way to know if a tool works for you.
+Start with one workspace and a single HTTP Request node so you can see if the flow fits your chatflow.

 Give Your AI Agents Persistent Storage